Symptoms of Alzheimer's disease

 Many people with Alzheimer’s also start to behave in ways that aren’t normal for them.
-These might include becoming agitated (for example, being very restless or pacing up and down), calling out, repeating the same question, disturbed sleep patterns or reacting aggressively.
-Such behaviours can be distressing or challenging for the person and anyone caring for them.
+These might include becoming agitated (for example, being very restless or pacing up and down), calling out, repeating the same question, having disturbed sleep patterns or reacting aggressively.
+This can be distressing and challenging both for the person and anyone caring for them.
 The person may need treatment and support for these behaviours which is separate from any treatment specifically for memory problems.

 In the later stages of Alzheimer’s disease someone may become much less aware of what is happening around them.
-They may have difficulties eating or walking without help, and become increasingly frail.
-Eventually, the person will need help with all their daily activities.
+They may have difficulties eating or walking without help, and become more and more frail.
+Eventually, the person will need help with all of their daily activities.

 Each person experiences dementia in their own way, but the way the condition progresses can be seen as a series of stages.
 Find out about the early, middle or later stages of dementia.

-An estimated 10% of people with dementia have more than one type at the same time.
+Around 1 in 10 people with dementia have more than one type at the same time.
 This is called mixed dementia.
-The most common combination is Alzheimer’s disease with vascular dementia (caused by problems with the blood supply to the brain).
+The most common form of mixed dementia is Alzheimer’s disease with vascular dementia (caused by problems with the blood supply to the brain).
 The symptoms of this kind of mixed dementia are a mixture of the symptoms of Alzheimer’s disease and vascular dementia.

 Atypical Alzheimer’s disease

-In some people with Alzheimer’s disease the earliest symptoms are not memory loss.
+In some people with Alzheimer’s disease, memory problems are not the first symptoms.
 This is called atypical Alzheimer’s disease.
-The underlying damage (plaques and tangles) is the same, but the first part of the brain to be affected is not the hippocampus.
+It is still caused by plaques and tangles, but the first part of the brain to be affected is not the hippocampus.

-- Posterior cortical atrophy (PCA) occurs when there is damage to areas at the back and upper-rear of the brain.
-These are areas that process visual information and deal with spatial awareness.
-This means the early symptoms of PCA are often problems identifying objects or reading, even if the eyes are healthy.
-Someone may also struggle to judge distances when going down stairs, or seem uncoordinated (for example when dressing).
+- Posterior cortical atrophy (PCA) – this develops when there is damage to areas at the back of the brain.
+These areas process signals from a person’s eyes and help with spatial awareness.
+This means the early symptoms of PCA are often problems identifying objects or reading, even if the person’s eyes are healthy.
+Someone may also struggle to judge distances when going down stairs, or seem uncoordinated (for example when they’re getting dressed).

-- Logopenic aphasia involves damage to the areas in the left side of the brain that produce speech.
+- Logopenic aphasia – this develops when there is damage to the areas in the left side of the brain that produce speech.
 The person may have problems finding the right word, or take long pauses while they’re speaking.

-- Frontal variant Alzheimer’s disease involves damage to the lobes at the front of the brain.
-The symptoms are problems with planning and decision-making.
+- Frontal variant Alzheimer’s disease – this develops when there is damage to the lobes at the front of the brain.
+The symptoms include problems with planning and decision-making.
 The person may also behave in socially inappropriate ways (such as saying things that other people might find rude) or seem not to care about the feelings of others.